 Is it safe to travel during a pandemic?

 There is a higher chance of getting COVID-19 in crowded places.
 The CDC advises opposing international or cruise ship travel during the pandemic.
-Restrictions are being facilitated for the individuals who are vaccinated, and a few regions are using "vaccine passports" as an approach to open up to vaccinated travelers.
+Restrictions are being facilitated for the vaccinated individuals, and a few regions are using "vaccine passports" to open up to vaccinated travelers.

-Below are a couple of questions might help you with concluding whether it's safe to travel:
+Below are a couple of questions that might help you with concluding whether it's safe to travel:

 - Is the Covid spreading where you're going?